 The Egyptian Obelisk

 Being the oldest manmade object in the park by thousands of years, the towering Egyptian obelisk has, as one might expect, a fascinating backstory.
-Today, it’s commonly known as ‘Cleopatra’s Needle,’ but it was actually commissioned in the 1400’s BC by Pharoah Thutmose III.
+Today, it’s commonly known as ‘Cleopatra’s Needle.’
+But it was actually commissioned in the 1400’s BC by 18th dynasty Pharaoh Thutmose III.

 Thutmose was the son of Hatshepsut, Egypt’s most well-known female pharaoh, with the two ruling as co-regents for much of Thutmose’s reign.
 And following his mother’s passing, he expanded the Egyptian Empire to its greatest ever size.